 Dutch Apple Pie

-- 6 cups apples peeled, cored, sliced thin (about 5 medium-sized apples)
+- 3 cups Granny Smith apples peeled, cored, sliced thin

 - 1/2 cup Imperial Sugar Extra Fine Granulated Sugar

 - 1/2 teaspoon nutmeg

 - 1/2 cup packed Imperial Sugar Light Brown Sugar

 - 1/2 cup rolled oats

 - 1/2 cup cold unsalted butter (cubed)

 - *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.

 - Add prepared pie crust to a 9-inch pie plate.
 (If using pre-packaged, you’ll use only one crust of a 2 crust package.)

 - Prick bottom of crust and place on top of a rimmed cookie sheet.
 Set aside.